Enterprise Risk Management

 • Providing input on current risk treatment strategies and giving recommendations for any needed modifications;

-• Providing information to the Director of Risk Management as requested; and
+• Providing information to the Director of Risk Management and their area Vice President as requested;

 • Monitoring assigned risks and ensuring that appropriate plans of action are implemented.